vporton/django-payee/README.md

 For more details, see
 [the wiki at GitHub.com](https://github.com/vporton/django-debits/wiki).

-The program is in beta testing stage, use at your own risk.
+The program is in beta testing stage.

-# Licensing

-This package is available under AGPL (only for free software with published source) and under a commercial license ($40 currently, for any commercial software).

 # Install